win93-community/windows93-docs/docs/filesystem/file/properties/open.md

 Reads the content of a file.

-{% hint style="warning" %}
-This does not open the file with the first program listed, it simply reads the content of the file
+!> This does not open the file with the first program listed, it simply reads the content of the file
-{% endhint %}

 ### Usage: